Do you have a bad headache near your eyes and nose? Or do you have allergies? Consider using a facial massage for sinuses to help your symptoms.

 Luckily, you can use sinus massages to relieve the pain that comes from seasonal allergies.
 You can do the massages whenever you experience pain or other symptoms.
 And you can incorporate the massages into your daily routine when you don’t have symptoms.

 You can also use sinus massages for other allergies.
-While you should also use medications, a massage may help in the moment.
+While you should also use medications, a massage may help at the moment.

-Whether you have allergies or a sinus infection, your face may feel painful around the sinuses.
-When that happens, a facial massage may help relieve some of the discomfort.
+Whether you have allergies or a sinus infection, your face may feel pain around the sinuses.
+When that happens, a facial massage may help relieve some of the discomforts.

 If the irritation continues, you can try the massage again.
 However, you may also want to use other treatments.